-Build a brag board.
-Increase the visibility of employee recognition by having them displayed to the entire organization on a bulletin board.
-If traditional cork boards and tack are not your style, why not make it virtual?
-Try out a recognition platform like Bonusly or WooBoard.
+Create a brag board.
+Increase the visibility of employee recognition by having them displayed to the entire organization.
+You can make these brag boards virtually on platforms like Bonusly or WooBoard.

 Practice self-appreciation.
 Open appreciation of others can be difficult for many.
 It can be awkward, and the last thing you want is for it to come off as contrived.
 Start by getting into the habit of recognizing your own efforts.
 At the end of each day ask yourself, “What can I feel proud of today?”
 Practicing this will make the act of complimenting feel more natural, and you’ll be more likely to recognize the people on your team.